Studio Rules & Policies

 • Do not store your pots on the dirty girls or multi-bat systems.
 They should remain available for rotation.

-• Any belongings that are not picked up after 30 days will become the property of Creative Clay Studio.
+• All items are to be removed when skipping a session, including bisque ware and clay.
+Any belongings that are not picked up after 30 days of being notified, will become the property of Creative Clay Studio.

 • The no-name shelf will be cleared at the end of each class session.